-- Auditors must verify the following: - Teachers have an ESOL endorsement, or if on "Plan of Study," have made annual progress and have not exceeded the five year limitation. - That students qualify for the program; this includes checking for home language surveys and test results. - That no one student has exceeded 360 minutes of English Learner services (180 minutes for Special Education preschool or 4 year-old at risk). - Check KEPLA scores for two years to determine if a student should be exited from the program.
+- Auditors must verify the following: - Teachers have an ESOL endorsement, or if on "Plan of Study," have made annual progress and have not exceeded the three year limitation. - That students qualify for the program; this includes checking for home language surveys and test results. - That no one student has exceeded 360 minutes of English Learner services (180 minutes for Special Education preschool or 4 year-old at risk). - For each student, check KELPA2 score for one year and if the district chose the option of placing a student on transitional status for one year, then also check whether services were provided during the transitional year. to determine if a student should be exited from the program.